Treasury operations involve various risks that must be evaluated and managed to ensure the security and stability of both businesses and investors.

 The aftermath of the financial crises triggered the adoption of the Treasury KPI.
 KPI examples listed are some of the key priorities of the corporate sector in measuring and managing money and finance.
 Experience suggests that economics and market volatility are expected to remain the norm for the foreseeable future.

-An extensive array of KPIs related to cash flow management and financial risk management will be required for corporate governance.
+An extensive array of KPIs related to cash flow management strategies and financial risk management will be required for corporate governance.
 KPI management software is designed to manage the future demand for specific data types and should provide adequate flexibility.

 Who should set treasury KPIs?